robertroessler/rwip/README.md

 executable.

-Besides the described overt functionality, RWip also serves as an example of how simple a [GUI] Windows app can be... with nary a bulky framework, manifest file, or DLL in sight, one can create a functional piece of code with a pleasing and useful interface - that may be easily extended.
+Besides the described overt functionality, RWip also serves as an example of how simple a [GUI] Windows app can be... with nary a bulky framework, ~~manifest file~~ (all right, an [embedded] Windows manifest file
+*is* useful for UTF-8 support and better-looking controls), or DLL in sight, one can create a functional piece of code with a pleasing and useful interface - that may be easily extended.

-It is written in fairly idiomatic modern C++ 11/14/17, and in addition to the main "inactivity" functionality, also includes "helper" templates and functions that can assist with Windows "handle" lifetime management, as well as aiding in the layout of windows and controls.
+It is written in fairly idiomatic modern C++ 17/20, and in addition to the main "inactivity" functionality, also includes "helper" templates and functions that can assist with Windows "handle" lifetime management, as well as aiding in the layout of windows and controls.